ADGEfficiency/programming-resources/data-engineering/README.md

 - particular + consistent on column naming - a common set of columns used in many tables,
 - capitalization is not important,
 - use binary formats (Parquet etc) where possible.

+## Mistakes

+Not doing append only / keeping data
+- Failing to keep raw data to support reprocessing
+- Failing to keep base-level data to support re-aggregating of data
+- Updating data so that you can't create accurate historical analysis
+- Failing to architect for backup and recovery

+Not doing caches?
+- Failing to build aggregate data sets to speed up queries when working with large data volumes

+Relying on indexing too much, rather than partitioning & parallelism

+Not being consistent
+- Building a data model with a large number of tables (say, more than 60) with no consistency in naming, types, case, default values, or dimensional modeling methodology.

+Thinking in terms of products rather than architectures and designs.

+Designing data models and architectures for data analysis around specific use cases rather than general use cases.

+Locking yourself into a vendor product.

+Transforming more attributes than you need speculatively hoping that they will prove useful

+Failing to include automated testing as part of your solution.

+Failing to include observability and alerting as part of your solution.

+Building transform logic that is unavailable for skilled users to review, or too convoluted and indecipherable for skilled users to understand.

+Building hundreds or thousands of redundant tables.

+Building pipelines that aren't somewhat self-healing and require complex interactions to restart at any point.

 ## Components of a data engineering system